pkgforge/soar-docs/src/run.md

 soar run feroxbuster
 ```

-## How It Works

-When you run a package:

-1. **Download and Storage**
-   - Downloads the package to Soar's managed directory
-   - Stores in a separate location from installed packages
-   - Maintains package files for future runs

-2. **Execution**
-   - Executes directly from Soar's managed directory
-   - Uses isolated binary path
-   - Maintains separation from system-installed versions

-3. **Management**
-   - Keeps package files for future use
-   - Doesn't add to system PATH
-   - No desktop environment integration

 <div class="warning">
     Unlike temporary execution, running a package does store the files on disk.
 This approach provides faster subsequent runs while maintaining system organization.
 </div>